-Darcey McVanel is the Director of the Retail Payments Modernization Division in the Bank of Canada’s Funds Management and Banking Department.
+Darcey McVanel is the Director of the Retail Payments Modernization Division in the Bank of Canada’s Banking and Payments Department (BAP).
 In this role, she leads a team responsible for synthesizing research and analysis from across the organization to form practical strategy and policy to support the Bank’s role in Payments Modernization.
 She has extensive experience in the areas of financial market infrastructures, financial institutions, financial and credit markets.
 Darcey obtained her Masters in Economics from Queen’s University.

 The authors empirically analyze the price-setting behaviour of the major Canadian banks in the residential mortgage market over the period 1991–2007.
 They use weekly posted prices of the major mortgage providers to study the degree of competition in mortgage price setting.